 Safranin is a cationic dye used in histology and cytology to distinguish and identify different tissues and cells.
-It is popular in medical research for staining acidic proteoglycan that is found in cartilage tissues, enabling the researchers to analyze cell chondrogenesis.
+It is popular in medical research for staining acidic proteoglycan that is found in cartilage tissues, enabling researchers to analyze cell chondrogenesis.
 The safranin is employed as a counter-stain in endospore staining and Gram’s staining.
 It is mostly utilized for the identification of cartilage, mucin, and mast cell granules.

-The safranin stain works by binding to acidic proteoglycans in cartilage tissues with a high affinity forming a reddish orange complex.
+The safranin stain works by binding to acidic proteoglycans in cartilage tissues with a high affinity forming a reddish-orange complex.
 The binding made cartilage tissues appear red when observed under the microscope.
 The safranin staining helps the researchers detect not only cartilage tissues but also all the body tissues and organs.
 The safranin stain is one of the most promising safe-lab stains used for histopathological and cytological research.

 Safranin is a basic biological dye commonly used as a counter-stain in some of the staining protocols like gram staining.
-Following are the chemical and physical properties of the safranin.
+Following are the chemical and physical properties of safranin.

 - Chemical name: 3,7-Diamino-2,8-dimethyl-5-phenylphenazinium chloride

 - Solubility: Soluble in ethanol

 - Color: Brownish red

 The following procedure should be followed for safranin staining.